-The concept of licensing has been around for a long time.
+The concept of Licensed Products Brand has been around for a long time.
 Sportswear first began to receive a license in 1982 as fans clamoured to wear their team’s colours.
 The idea behind the licensing is to protect the rights of the manufacturer to prevent the trade of counterfeit goods.

 But counterfeiters are smart and a scourge.

 The sports apparel industry, for example, is worth over $64 billion but with prices starting very high, counterfeiters are bridging the gap.
 In 2015, US authorities seized $68,000 worth of counterfeit, from a flea market, all manufactured by 2 brothers.
 Since branding is now promoted on a wide variety of products, counterfeiters can steal logos and brands and churn out products that aren’t even sold by the licence holder themselves.

 The OECD estimates that the global counterfeiting industry is worth approximately $2.1 trillion.

 The proliferation of e-commerce and social media ads means that the marketplace has rapidly expanded and in a digital world, that’s so huge and unchecked, who’s policing the licensing?
 Whilst large shipments of counterfeit goods are easily intercepted, the OECD estimated that around 68% of counterfeit goods are sent in small, individual parcels, to online customers.

 Licensed Products Brand global, reporting on the issue, quote Bill Patterson, vice president, corporate marketing, OpSec Security who states, “One of the biggest competitors to every successful licensed brand is typically not another licensed brand, but a counterfeiter.”

 After spending so much money on licensing, are counterfeiters having the last laugh?
 Most counterfeiters come from China and Hong Kong or countries like India or Peru where the legal system is far more complex and tracking down rogue traders and shutting down IP addresses is much harder.